OpenTekHub/otploginfrontend/README.md

 # otploginfrontend
-otploginfrontend is an web app designed with the help of next.js framework interacting with fastapi backend and postugure db
+otploginfrontend is an mobile app designed with the help of react native framework interacting with fastapi backend and postugure db